miguelvilata/xtest/Readme.md

 * src/Dice/Rules/Strategies: every implemented strategy:
   * Dice1Rules: 3 times roll dice within a 1 to 6 options
   * Dice2Rules: non know times roll dice if the point round is not above 5
-  * Dice3Rules: new strategy for implement a rule that only allow odd values in a 3 dice rolls maximum
+  * Dice3Rules: new strategy for implement a rule that only allow odd values in a 3 dice rolls maximum round